dotnet/csharpstandard/standard/variables.md

 The application of a user-defined operator is treated as a method invocation.

-For an operator that yields an value, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape-scope* of the result is the narrowest scope among the *safe-to-escape-scopes* of the operands of the operator.
+For an operator that yields a value, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape-scope* of the result is the narrowest scope among the *safe-to-escape-scopes* of the operands of the operator.
 As a consequence, for a unary operator that yields an value, such as `+e`, the *safe-to-escape-scope* of the result is the *safe-to-escape-scope* of the operand.

-For an operator that yields an variable, such as `c ? ref e1 : ref e2`:
+For an operator that yields a variable, such as `c ? ref e1 : ref e2`:

 - The *ref-safe-to-escape-scope* of the result is the narrowest scope among the *ref-safe-to-escape-scopes* of the operands of the operator.
 - The *safe-to-escape-scope* of the operands must agree, and that is the *safe-to-escape-scope* of the resulting variable.